hartwigmedical/hmftools/sage/README2.md

 ## 7. Output

-There are two more 'hard' filters that are lazily applied at the end of the process just before writing to file.
-They only apply to variants that are already filtered.
+There is one final 'hard' filter that is lazily applied at the end of the process just before writing to file that only apply to variants that are already filtered.
 They do not save any processing time but do reduce the output file size.

 Filter | Default Value | Field
 ---|---|---
-hard_min_tumor_qual_vcf | 30 | `QUAL`
 hard_max_normal_alt_support |2| Normal `AD[1]`

-Including the `hard_filter` flag will turn all the [soft filters](#4-soft-filters) described above into (lazily applied) hard filters.
-Again, hotspots are excluded from these filters.

 # Variant Pipeline